Message policy and compliance

 Only one user's messaging data can be stored in each personal archive.
 The allocation of storage depends on the subscription plan.
 For more information about archive mailbox sizes, see the "Mailbox storage limits" section in Exchange Online limits.

 - Using journaling, transport rules, or auto-forwarding rules to copy messages to an Exchange Online mailbox for the purposes of archiving is not permitted.
-Microsoft reserves the right to deny unlimited archiving in instances where a mailbox archive is not being used in a personal scenario or in other cases of inappropriate use.
+Microsoft reserves the right to deny additional archive storage in instances where a mailbox archive is not being used in a personal scenario or in other cases of inappropriate use.

 - In-Place Archive has specific licensing requirements for Outlook users.
 Outlook 2007 users must have the Office 2007 Cumulative Update for February 2011 to access the personal archive.